darkwebdesign/symfony-addon-pack/symfony-addon-form-types/README.md

 ## Features

-* EntityType, transforms the user entered identifier to a Doctrine entity.
+* EntityType, transforms an user entered identifier to a Doctrine entity.

 ## Installing via Composer